timgit/pg-boss/docs/readme.md

   If this is set to false, this instance will skip attempts to run schema migratations during `start()`.
 If schema migrations exist, `start()` will throw and error and block usage.
 This is an advanced use case when the configured user account does not have schema mutation privileges.

-**Archive options**

-When jobs in the archive table become eligible for deletion.

-* **deleteAfterSeconds**, int

-    delete interval in seconds, must be >=1

-* Default: 7 days

-  > When a higher unit is is specified, lower unit configuration settings are ignored.

 **Maintenance interval**